guitarman0603/jekyll-now/about.md

 permalink: /about/
 ---

-Ohayo gozaimasu, I am Tech enthusiast currently pursuing my Final year in Computer Engineering from Pune, India.
+Ohayo gozaimasu, I love and am scared of technology at the same time.
 ### More Information

 I am also an Open Source contributor and my main areas of interests are Operating Systems, Databases and Networking.